 People that inhabit the Galapagos archipelago live, for the most part, off of the (highly regulated) levels of tourism that come in through the islands.
 It’s interesting, then, to see how this dynamic plays out during the low season in Galapagos (which tends to be the period outside of summer months and Christmas break), when fewer tourists from around the world come to see the natural wonders that make Galapagos so unique and special.
 The best part: Metropolitan Touring makes a tremendous effort to make the lives of locals easier during this period.

 The main source of income for the local population of the archipelago comes either directly from the tourism industry (via travel agencies, cruises, hotels, guided tours, restaurants, bars, etc.) or from other forms of commerce that are indirectly associated with tourism (fishing, agriculture and farming that provide raw material, food and products for the aforementioned services).
-It is due to the latter economy that the people of the islands still manage to make a living during the low season in Galapagos, when there is not that much tourism going on.
+It is due to the latter economy that the people of the islands still manage to make a living during the low season in Galapagos when there is not that much tourism going on.

 Worth noting is that on this particular occasion, we only had about 20 guests traveling aboard with us.
 Keep in mind that to operate our boat as smoothly as possible, a full-time crew of nearly 60 people is needed (regardless of how many guests are traveling with us).
 And did you know?
-Over 90% of our staff and crew are local inhabitants from the islands!
+Over 90% of our staff and crew are local inhabitants of the islands!

 Not that it’s ever happened, but company policy states that this would indeed be the case: in the event that the ship finds itself completely devoid of guests for whatever reason, the Santa Cruz II would set sail and make the most of said journey by inviting either aspiring Naturalist Guides, local students and/or inhabitants of the islands, free of charge.
 More than a “financial loss,” we actually see this as an opportunity to give back to the Galapagos communities and offer them a proper and in-depth experience of the surrounding islands.